eriknj99/ecotop/README.md

 ```
 ## Notes
 Now works with Nvidia and AMD GPUs! <br>
 For AMD GPUs you must use (amdgpu-fan)[https://github.com/chestm007/amdgpu-fan] for your fan control.
-Without it the fan speed reporting will be innacurate.
+Without it, the fan speed reporting will be innacurate.

 ## Dependencies
 ```